hipay/hipay-docs/hipay-marketplace-cashout-mirakl-integration/5-Installation.md

 Before starting the installation, please read all instructions and make sure you've gone through the [Prerequisites and recommendations](https://developer.hipay.com/doc/hipay-marketplace-cashout-mirakl-integration/#prerequisites-and-recommendations) and [Mirakl account configuration](https://developer.hipay.com/doc/hipay-marketplace-cashout-mirakl-integration/#mirakl-account-configuration) sections.

-Be aware that **all relative paths are relative to the root directory of the installation**.
+Please note that **all relative paths are relative to the root directory of the installation**.

 ## Application deployment

 This section describes how to install the **HiPay Marketplace cash-out integration for Mirakl** using Git and [Composer](https://getcomposer.org/), the PHP package manager.
 The software being installed is based on the [Silex PHP micro-framework](http://silex.sensiolabs.org/).

-1. Connect to your web server using SSH
+1. Connect to your web server using SSH.

-2. Go in your web projects directory (example: `$ cd /var/www` or `$ cd /srv`)
+2. Go to your web project directory (example: `$ cd /var/www` or `$ cd /srv`).

 3. Download and install Composer (if you haven't already done so):